 Kilimanjaro prize Includes:

-Hotel Lodging the night before and the night after the climb.
+- Hotel Lodging the night before and after the climb.

-Transfer from your hotel to starting point for your climb, and return to your hotel after your climb
+- Transfer from and to your hotel to starting point of your climb

 Kilimanjaro price Excludes: